MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ### What are the Inputs of the Model To Get A Basic Run Going?

 1. __Kernel Parameters For the Squared Exponential Kernel: Length Scale and Variance__: The length controls the smoothness between the points while the Variance controls the vertical amplitude.
-A diagram obtained from [here]() can help explain this better:
+A more comprehensive explanation can be found [here](https://peterroelants.github.io/posts/gaussian-process-kernels/#Exponentiated-quadratic-kernel) but in a nutshell, the length scale determines the length of the 'wiggles' in your function and the variance how far out the function can fluctuate.

-2. __Resolution__:
+2. __Resolution__: Our priors are initialized as a list

 3. __Iterations__: The number of iterations the Bayesian Optimization Algorithm should run for.
 The more the better, however, we'd be wasting cycles if we have already reached the maxima and are continuing to iterate; this can be curtailed by early stopping.